Chapter 1 – MURDER

 “I’m up here!” he called back.

-Beauty is fleeting, Jim decided, and just like Laura's, Jane's had been worn down—in her case, not just by age or childbirth, but by a string of former husbands and lovers, none of whom had given her children.
-Well into her mid–40s, she'd learned not to depend on men, making her way selling rural real estate despite her minimal education.
+The real estate agent, Jane Simon, waited below: a middle-aged, blonde, blue-eyed woman.
+She seemed like an older, more worn version of his own wife.
+Beauty is fleeting, Jim decided, and just like Laura’s, Jane’s had been worn down.
+In her case, not just by age or childbirth, but by a string of former husbands and lovers, none of whom had given her children.
+Well into her mid-40s, she’d learned not to depend on men, making her way selling rural real estate despite her minimal education.

 They exchanged awkward handshakes and pleasantries before getting down to business.